Exploring baby Julia sets in parameter space slices for Generalized McMullen Maps: Baby Mandelbrots in the Parameter Space

 Since $v_-=a^{1/2n}-4\sqrt{a}$, we see $\beta$ is the locus of $a$ for which $|v_-| = |a|^{1/n}/2$, $\tau$ is where $|v_-|=2,$ and $\rho_k^{\pm}$ is where $\Arg(v_-) = \Arg(w_k) \pm \pi/2n.$ Now comparing with Definition~\ref{defn:U_ak_prime}, it's clear that as $a$ loops around $\partial W_k$, $v_-$ loops around $\partial U'_{a,k}$.
 Hence (2) comes essentially for free from the definition of the regions $W_k$.

-However, with the regions defined this way, implicitly as the equations have an $a$ on each side, it complicates some of the remaining criteria.
-Though, at least for $n$ large, $|a^{1/2n}|$ is close to $1$ (and $1$ was in that spot in the definitions of the $W_k$'s in \cite{BoydHoeppner1}).
+On the other hand, the region definitions given above are implicit, as the equations have an $a$ on each side, which complicates some of the remaining criteria.
+However, at least for $n$ large, $|a^{1/2n}|$ is close to $1$, and $1$ was in that spot in the definitions of the $W_k$'s in \cite{BoydHoeppner1}, so this may not be too difficult of a complication.

-For example, note one of the requirements is that each $W_k$ be a (closed) topological disk, so with these implicit definitions one would need to check that was true, at least for $n$ sufficiently large.
+A place where this implicit definition may complicate the process is in the requirement that each $W_k$ be a (closed) topological disk, as one would need to check that was true, at least for $n$ sufficiently large.

 An alternative approach would be to make the $W_k$'s slightly larger than these implicitly defined sets, but one must then check they are not so large that $v_-$ on the boundary escapes $U_{a,k}$.
 That would follow the approach of \cite{BoydMitchell}, which doesn't define the $W$'s so that the critical value exactly traces the boundary of $U'$, but rather defines the $W$'s as polar rectangles, then looks at the image of each boundary piece to show that the critical value loops around $U\setminus U'$ as the parameter loops around $\partial W$.